Skip to content

 • Search the open issue to ensure no one else has reported something similar and no one is actively working on similar proposed change.

-• If no one has suggested something similar, open an "issue" with your suggestion to gather feedback from the community.
+• If no one has suggested something similar, open an issue with your suggestion to gather feedback from the community.

 • It’s recommended to create a new git branch for the change so that the merge commit message looks nicer in the commit history.